dan-carroll/danreads/documents/_reviews/fantasy/_posts/the_gypsy_morph.md

 author: Dan Carroll - Florida
 published: true
 tags: [fantasy, magic, demons, elves, faerie, armegeddon]
+description: "The Gypsy Morph is an epic saga of a world in flux as the mortal realm yields to a magical one; as the champions of the Word and the Void clash for the last time to decide what will be and what must cease; and as, from the remnants of a doomed age, something altogether extraordinary rises."
 type: review
 sub_type: fantasy
 author: Terry Brooks
 author_page: terry_brooks
 publisher: Del Rey
 copyright: 2008
-description: The Gypsy Morph is an epic saga of a world in flux as the mortal realm yields to a magical one; as the champions of the Word and the Void clash for the last time to decide what will be and what must cease; and as, from the remnants of a doomed age, something altogether extraordinary rises.
+summary: |
+  Eighty years into the future, the United States is a no-man's-land: its landscape blighted by chemical warfare, pollution, and plague; its government collapsed, its citizens adrift, desperate, and fighting to stay alive.
+Survivors in fortified compounds hold the line against wandering predators, rogue militias, and hideous mutations spawned by the toxic atmosphere.
+And against them all stands an enemy neither mortal nor merciful: demons and their minions, bent on slaughtering and subjugating the last of humankind.

+  But from around the country, allies of good have been summoned to challenge the rampaging evil.
+Logan Tom, wielding the magic staff of a Knight of the Word, has a promise to keep - protecting the world's only hope of salvation - and a score to settle, with the demon that massacred his family.
+Angel Perez, Logan's fellow Knight, has risked her life to aid the elvish race, whose peaceful, hidden realm is marked for extermination by the forces of the Void.
+Kirisin Belloruus, a young elf entrusted with an ancient magic, must deliver his entire civilization from a monstrous army.
+And Hawk, the rootless boy who is nothing less than destiny's instrument, must lead the last of humanity to a latter-day promised land before the final darkness falls.
 genre: fantasy
 format: hardcover
 number_pages: 402